 It must include your main keyword phrase, along with a reason to read your article.
-It should be a close to, but no more than sixty characters long.
+It should be as close to, but no more than sixty characters long.

 How To Spend Much Less On Shoes For Kids Growing Feet

-I tested this title on a headline analyser and it scored very high, so it is a good one.
+I tested this title on a headline analyzer, and it scored very high, so it must be a good one.

-One for the main title and usually also the URL.
-The second one is for the SEO title which will be displayed on Google listings and also social media shares.
+The first is for the main title and usually also the URL.
+The second one is for the SEO title, which will be displayed on Google listings and also on social media shares.

 My SEO article notes

-Before I began writing this article, I did exactly as I have explained above.
+Before I began writing this article, I made my plan exactly as I have explained above.
 Here are my notes.

-I am fortunate because as I write a lot, I use Semrush to be able to research my keywords and semantic ideas.
+I am fortunate because, as I write a lot, I use Semrush to research my keywords and semantic ideas.